MicrosoftDocs/visualstudio-docs/docs/ide/how-to-create-multi-project-templates.md

 > [!NOTE]
 > Each project must be exported to a template separately, so repeat the preceding steps for each project in the solution.

-1. Create a directory for your template.
+1. Create a directory for your template, with a subdirectory for each project.

-1. Extract the contents of each .zip file you created into a subdirectory of the directory you just created.
+1. Extract the contents of each .zip file you created into the corresponding subdirectory that you just created.

 1. In the base directory, create a .vstemplate file that contains the metadata for the multi-project template.
 See the example that follows for the structure of this file.
-Be sure to specify the relative path to each project's .vstemplate file in the subdirectories.
+Be sure to specify the relative path to each project's .vstemplate file.

 1. Select the base directory, and from the right-click or context menu choose **Send to** > **Compressed (zipped) folder**.

    The files and folders are compressed into a .zip file.

 1. Put the .zip template file in the Visual Studio project template directory.
-By default, this directory is %USERPROFILE%\Documents\Visual Studio <version>\Templates\ProjectTemplates\\.
+By default, this directory is %USERPROFILE%\Documents\Visual Studio <version>\Templates\ProjectTemplates.

+1. In Visual Studio, open the **New Project** dialog box and verify that your template appears.

 ## Two-project example